Learning Futures are involved in many exciting projects across Western. We have included a snapshot of these below.

 Cortex - The new vUWS template

 Blackboard (vUWS) course and unit development will be supported with new templates providing consistency and best-of-breed UX/LX (User-Learner Experience) design.
-These templates will be developed based on the pilot work already carried out by DFT staff, building on previous school-based work in the School of Humanities and Communication Arts.
+These templates will be developed based on the pilot work already carried out by our staff, building on previous school-based work in the School of Humanities and Communication Arts.

 In units where instructors will be managing their own materials, these templates will support basic content loading and training will be provided in online community development and key elements of online instruction.
 For courses or units deemed to be priority/high impact, we will present an overview of support including professional rendering of instructor content and discussions around assessment and engagement strategies that will fully support students in their time away from the physical classroom space.
 For more information on Cortex, please visit the website.